Mouse arm

 Mouse arm manifests itself through various types of discomfort and pain that worsen with repeated strain.
 Here are common symptoms:

-- Pain in the forearm, wrist, or fingers
+- Ache in the forearm, wrist, or fingers

 - Tingling or numbness, often in the hand or forearm